What are you searching for?

 There’s nothing better than heading for a night out with the family and knowing everyone is going to leave with full stomachs.
 Buffets are the perfect opportunity to try new foods, while also ensuring everyone finds something they love to indulge in.
 No more fighting over cuisines – enjoy a little bit of everything at one of these buffets across Sydney.
 So whether you want pasta, pad thai, prawns or paella… you’ll be sure to find a buffet with all options!

-Use the quicklinks below to jump to these fabulous restaurants in Sydney with buffers
+Use the quicklinks below to jump to these fabulous restaurants in Sydney with buffets:

 Best Buffets on the North Shore